octobercms/docs/3.x/element/content/field-entries.md

 ## Defining the Inverse Relation

 In some cases you may wish to access the relationship in reverse, such as finding all posts that belong to a certain category.
-The `inverse` property can be used to link the relationship in the opposite direction.
+The `inverse` property can be used to link the relationship in the opposite direction, where the property value is set to the field name in the source blueprint.

 For example, if a **Blog\Post** blueprint has a `categories` relationship already defined.